Menu

 Believe And Achieve: To Be The Best That We Can Be

-Some school places available - for school tours or more information, please ring 01636 626 268
+Places available in both Key Stages - for school tours or more information, please ring 01636 343 268

 The Claypole Church of England Primary School